qgis/QGIS-Documentation/docs/user_manual/managing_data_source/create_layers.rst

 Vector specific parameters
 --------------------------

-Depending on the format of export, some of these options are available or not:
+Depending on the format of export, some of these options may be available:

-* :guilabel:`Format`: exports to any vector format GDAL can write to, such as GeoPackage, ESRI Shapefile, AutoCAD DXF, ESRI FileGDB, Mapinfo TAB or MIF, SpatiaLite, CSV, KML, ODS...
+* :guilabel:`Format`: exports to any vector format GDAL can write to, such as GeoPackage, GML, ESRI Shapefile, AutoCAD DXF, ESRI FileGDB, Mapinfo TAB or MIF, SpatiaLite, CSV, KML, ODS, ...
-* :guilabel:`Layer name`: available when the :guilabel:`File name` refers to a container-like format, this entry represents the output layer
+* :guilabel:`Layer name`: available when the :guilabel:`File name` refers to a container-like format, this entry represents the output layer.
 * :guilabel:`Encoding`
 * :guilabel:`Save only selected features`
 * :guilabel:`Select fields to export and their export options`.
 In case you set